 Montgomery’s description of Gales in the final issue of the Iris as being ‘disinterested’ would likely raise an eyebrow from readers with longer memories.
 They would recall that Montgomery only succeeded Gales as editor after he was charged with ‘conspiracy against government’ precisely because he was not disinterested, and actively involved both his paper and his press in partisan agitations for governmental reform (Register 27 June 1794).
 According to his wife, Winifred, it had always been Gales’ ambition to provide a voice for workers and artisans in Sheffield; she claimed decades later in her private memoirs that readers were ‘glad to find their grievances so moderately stated, and so respectfully submitted, and the printer was credited [first] for putting their demands into good language, and later for the propriety with which they were addressed’ (W Gales in Ashton 1951, 205).
 According to Hannah Barker, Gales’ newspaper is remembered not for its ambivalence, as Montgomery hints, but for its flagrant commitment to radical change on behalf of a readership it figured as downtrodden and disenfranchised: ‘in Sheffield, a unique brand of radical politics was evident from before the French Revolution, whilst the Sheffield Register, under the editorship of Joseph Gales, was one of the most famous radical provincial newspapers during the 1790s’ (Barker 2006, 15).
-Ian Haywood lists the Register as being one of ‘the most significant cheap journals produced by middle class radicals’ (Butler 1984, 152), whilst Marilyn Butler positions the Register as part of a broader commitment, from Gales, to ‘popularise’ radical ideas amidst the local community: ‘Perhaps the most remarkable populariser for the masses was Joseph Gales of Sheffield, a Unitarian master-printer and bookseller, who ran two journals […] both designed to disseminate radical opinion and information to a readership which would include working men.’
-(Butler 1984, 152).
+Ian Haywood lists the Register as being one of ‘the most significant cheap journals produced by middle class radicals’ (Butler 1984, 152), whilst Marilyn Butler positions the Register as part of a broader commitment, from Gales, to ‘popularise’ radical ideas amidst the local community: ‘Perhaps the most remarkable populariser for the masses was Joseph Gales of Sheffield, a Unitarian master-printer and bookseller, who ran two journals […] both designed to disseminate radical opinion and information to a readership which would include working men’ (Butler 1984, 152).
 It was not, however, for the contents of his newspaper that Gales was ultimately charged, but for his connections (and, indeed, the connections of his press), to the Sheffield Society for Constitutional Information (SSCI).

 Simon Maccoby has characterised the SSCI as being ‘one of the most active and zealous of the radical societies’ (Maccoby 1955, 66), an observation echoed by Albert Godwin who claims that it was ‘probably the first British working-class reform association of any consequence’ (Godwin 2016, 223).
 A handbill, printed by Gales on 14 March 1791, boasted that ‘the Society, composed chiefly of the Manufacturers of Sheffield, began about Four Months ago, and is already increased to nearly two thousand members, and is daily increasing’ (SSCI 1794, 1).
 The SSCI fostered connections with the London Society for Constitutional Information (LCS), linking its members to the LCS leadership, as well as such radical figures as Joel Barlow, Joseph Gerald, Joseph Priestly, Thomas Walker, and Henry Redhead Yorke (Daly 2011, 20).
 Its declared intention was to educate fellow citizens in their lost ancient liberties, as this ‘resolution’ goes on to explain: